MTH548/MTH548/docs/_sources/Digests/digest_8.rst

     this info and used that URL.
 Is there another way to get to this information without putting the exact URL into the program we write?

-Yes, if a webpage contains a form it is possible to supply its values and submit the form from a Python script.
-Here how could be done with the form posted on the Chicago marathon results website:
+If a webpage contains a form it is possible to supply its values and submit the form from a Python script.
+Here is how this could be done with the form posted on the Chicago marathon results website:

 .. code-block:: python